-Teaching staff: TBC

-Term: 2 (Week 1)
+Teaching staff: TBC Term: 2 (Week 1) Average Teaching Hours: 35 hours per week

 This Project Week will be devoted to the exploration of a contemporary naturalistic play and the wider aims of the Contemporary Theatre Project.
 Students will investigate and rehearse a play text to be developed over an intensive week-long rehearsal process.